Spark-Sentry/core-api/README.md

 - `POST /api/v1/accounts`: Create a new account. :office:
 - `POST /api/v1/accounts/users`: Associate an existing user to an account. :link:

-### Protected Routes (JWT token required)
-- `GET /api/v1/securedata`: Access secure data after authentication. :lock:

 ### Building Management (JWT token required)
 - `POST /api/v1/buildings`: Create a new building with areas. :house_with_garden:
 - `GET /api/v1/buildings`: Retrieve all buildings associated with the authenticated account's ID. :houses:

+### System Management (JWT token required)
+- `POST /api/v1/buildings/:building_id/systems`: Add a new system to a specific building. :gear:
+- `GET /api/v1/buildings/:building_id/systems`: Retrieve all systems associated with a specific building's ID. :wrench:

 ## Environment Variables :key: